SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Step 3: Find your messaging service's connection information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you've pressed the Start Service button, the console will transition to the Service Details page for your messaging service.
-It may take some time for your messaging service to be created in the
+Once the messaging service is created the Service Details page will be displayed.
+Service details provided for the messaging service are as follows:
-cloud, but once it is, you will see the status of your messaging service.
-The options you have when viewing your messaging service details are as follows:

 - **Status**: View the overall status and health of your messaging service.
 - **Connect**: Find the connection information for your messaging service by selecting your language or protocol of choice.
 - **Manage**: Find the management options for your messaging service to perform tasks such as configuring queues or managing clients.